Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Methods

-In every step $n\in\{0, \dots, N-1\}$, given the current state vector $s_{n}\in\mathcal{S}$ (see description above), an action is sampled from the current policy $\pi_{\theta}(s_{n})$.
-Next, the MuJoCo simulation uses this action to actuate the model joints, updates the body posture, and returns both the reward $r_n$ and the subsequent state vector $s_{n+1}$.
-In our implementation, every episode in the learning process contains at most $N=100$ of such steps, with each step corresponding to 10ms.\footnote{Allowing movements to be longer than one second did not improve the training procedure significantly.} If the target is reached earlier, i.e., the distance between end-effector and target center is lower than the radius of the target sphere, the current episode terminates and the next episode begins with new target position and width.
-At the beginning of the training, 10K steps are taken and the corresponding transitions are stored in a replay buffer, which has a capacity of 1M steps.
+In each step $n\in\{0, \dots, N-1\}$, given the current state vector $s_{n}\in\mathcal{S}$ (see description above), an action is sampled from the current policy $\pi_{\theta}(\cdot \mid s_{n})$.
+Next, the MuJoCo simulation uses this action to actuate the model joints.
+It also updates the body posture, and returns both the reward $r_n$ and the subsequent state vector $s_{n+1}$.
+In our implementation, each episode in the learning process contains at most $N=150$ of such steps, with each step corresponding to 10 ms (allowing movements to be longer than one and a half seconds did not improve the training procedure significantly).
+If the target is reached earlier, i.e., the distance between end-effector and target center is lower than the radius of the target sphere, and the end-effector remained inside the target for $100$ ms, the current episode terminates and the next episode begins with a new target position and width.
+At the beginning of the training, 10K steps are taken and the corresponding transitions stored in a replay buffer, which has a capacity of 1M steps.
 During training, only one step is taken and stored per sampling phase.

 In the policy updating part, 256 previously sampled transitions $(s_{n}, a_{n}, r_{n}, s_{n+1})$ are randomly chosen from the replay buffer to update both the actor network and the critic network weights.
-We use a discount factor of $0.99$ in the critic loss function of SAC.
-All other parameters are set to the default values of the TF-Agents SAC implementation \cite{TFAgents}.
+We use a discount factor of $\gamma=0.99$ in the critic loss function of SAC.
+All other parameters are set to the default values of the TF-Agents SAC implementation\cite{TFAgents}.